skoczen/will/README.md

 ## Local installation

 1. Fork and clone this repo.
+Set up a virtualenv, `pip install requirements.dev.txt`, the usual.
 2. Install and configure redis
 3. Set environment variables: